joeromero/docs/content/cartodb_js/cartodb_js.md

 ### cartodb.Tiles.getTiles(layerOptions, callback)

-Fetch the tile template for the layerdefinition.
+Fetch the tile template for the layer definition.

 ##### ARGUMENTS